EliBrignac/Destiny_Weapon_Maker/README.md

 - Tips and Tricks

 # Project Summary
 The goal of this project is to use AI to create concept weapon images for the game Destiny 2.
 I figured that the best way to accomplish this was to fine-tune a stable diffusion model on already existing destiny weapons.
 Being able to generate a plethora of concept images within minutes can be used to inspire the artists of Destiny 2 to help accelerate and empower their creative process.
 The old school way of refining ideas and crafting hand-drawn sketches can be time-consuming, often taking hours or even days to complete.
 In addition to this, the majority of these concept drawings end up discarded and only a select few make into the product, meaning countless hours of drawings, refinement, and ideas generation is waisted which is very inefficient.
-With my Destiny Weapon generator models, I believe that this waisted time can be reduced by orders of magnitude.
+With my Destiny weapon generator models, I believe that this waisted time can be reduced by orders of magnitude.
 With these models, a Destiny 2 artist would be able to generate a plethora of images within seconds, with nothing but a description (Figure 1).
 Not only this, but you can also generate additional images based on initial images (Figure 1).
-Overall, the goal of this project is NOT to replace Destiny artists, but rather <u>empower</u> them to accelerate their creative process and reduce the time spent in the concept generation and concept refinement stages.
+Overall, the goal of this project is NOT to replace Destiny artists, but rather <u>empower</u> them by accelerating their creative process and reduce the time spent in the concept generation and concept refinement.

+⭐ All models can be downloaded from this [link](https://drive.google.com/drive/folders/1uXZrCxHdtw7Hc6jgOgNImyyd7khvxCtJ?usp=drive_link) (Note that each model is ~2.0 GBs large) ⭐

 #### Figure 1
 |Text Input (txt2img) | Image Input (img2img)|